 India-Trinidad and Tobago Bilateral Relations

 The relationship between India and Trinidad and Tobago goes back to 30 May 1845, when the first ship ‘Fatel Razack’ carrying 225 Indian indentured workers reached the shores of Trinidad, then a British colony.
 Their numbers increased with subsequent arrival of more ships from India till 1917.
-The descendants of those indentured workers, now in their fifth or sixth generation, form nearly 42% of the total population of 1.5 million (2024), constituting an integral part of the economic, political and social fabric of the country.
+The descendants of those indentured workers, now in their fifth or sixth generation, form nearly 40-45% of the total population of 1.36 million (2024), constituting an integral part of the economic, political and social fabric of the country.
 This year, the diaspora is celebrating 180 years of the arrival of the first group of their ancestors.
-The presence of a substantial population of Indian-origin (the largest ethnic group) has contributed immensely to close bilateral relations between the two countries.
+The presence of a substantial population of Indian-origin (largest ethnic group) has contributed immensely to close bilateral relations between the two countries.

 3. Exchange of Visits: There has been exchange of high-level visits between the two countries from time-to-time.
 From Trinidad & Tobago, Prime Minister Basdeo Panday paid a State Visit to India in January 1997, as Chief Guest on Republic Day.
 PM Mrs. Kamla Persad-Bissessar paid a State visit to India from 05-14 January 2012.
 She was also Chief Guest at Pravasi Bharatiya (PBD) held in Jaipur and was conferred with the Pravasi Bharatiya Samman Award.
 PM Keith Rowley paid a working visit to Mumbai from 15-19 May 2024 during which he called on Governor of Maharashtra Shri Ramesh Bains and visited Reliance Industries’ refining and petrochemical complex in Jamnagar.

 4. From Indian side, PM Shri Atal Bihari Vajpayee paid a State Visit to Trinidad and Tobago in February 1999.
 Prime Minister Dr. Manmohan Singh led a high level delegation for CHOGM Summit in Port of Spain in November 2009.
 The leaders have also been meeting on the sidelines of multilateral forums from time-to-time.
 PM Shri Narendra Modi and PM Keith Rowley met in London on 19 April 2018 on the sidelines of the CHOGM Summit, in New York on 25 Sept 2019 on the sidelines of first India-CARICOM Leaders’ Summit and again in Georgetown, Guyana on 20 Nov 2024 the margins of 2nd India-CARICOM Summit.
-PM Shri Narendra Modi was the first foreign leader to congratulate newly-elected Prime Minister of T&T Mrs Kamla Persad-Bissessar on April 29, 2029.
+PM Shri Narendra Modi was the first foreign leader to congratulate newly-elected Prime Minister of T&T Mrs Kamla Persad-Bissessar on April 29, 2025.

-6. Among recent Ministerial visits, T&T Minister of Digital Transformation Mr Hassel Bacchus led a Technical Mission to India twice from 5-11 August, 2023 and again from 22-28 January 2024 for discussions on collaboration in the sector.
+7. Among recent Ministerial visits, T&T’s Minister of Digital Transformation Mr Hassel Bacchus led a Technical Mission to India twice from 5-11 August, 2023 and again from 22-28 January 2024 for discussions on collaboration in the sector.
 Minister in the Office of the Attorney General and Ministry of Legal Affairs Senator Ms Renuka Sagramsingh-Sooklal attended the Commonwealth Legal Education Association (CLEA) – Commonwealth Attorneys and Solicitors General Conference 2024 Meeting held in New Delhi in Feb 2024.

-9. Parliamentary Exchanges: Parliamentarians of India and Trinidad & Tobago have traditionally enjoyed close relations.
+10. Parliamentary Exchanges: Parliamentarians of India and Trinidad & Tobago have traditionally enjoyed close relations.
 The Chair of the Speaker of the House of Representatives in T&T Parliament was gifted by Government of India in 1968.
 A 6-member delegation led by Speaker of Lok Sabha, Smt.
 Meira Kumar visited T&T in January 2012 to attend the Commonwealth Speakers & Presiding Officers Conference.
 The T&T Parliamentarians returned the visit in March 2012 when a 7-Member delegation jointly led by President of the Senate, Timothy Hamel-Smith and Speaker of the House of Representatives, Wade Mark.
 Four Members of Parliament of Trinidad visited India under the 10th Gen Next Democracy Network Programme conducted by ICCR from May 15-24, 2023.

-10. Cooperation during Pandemic: In the middle of the pandemic, a consignment of medical aid was donated by GoI was handed over to Dr. Amery Browne, Minister of Foreign and CARICOM Affairs of T&T at a virtual ceremony on Nov 23, 2020.
-Under the Vaccine Maitri Initiative, GoI donated 40,000 doses of the AstraZeneca COVISHIELD vaccine to T&T. The consignment was received by then FM Dr. Amery Browne in the presence of Mr. Terrence Deyalsingh, then Minister of Health on April 13, 2021.
+11. Cooperation during Pandemic: In the middle of the pandemic, a consignment of medical aid was donated by GoI was handed over to Dr. Amery Browne, Minister of Foreign and CARICOM Affairs of T&T at a virtual ceremony on 23 November, 2020.
+Under the Vaccine Maitri Initiative, GoI donated 40,000 doses of the AstraZeneca COVISHIELD vaccine to T&T. The consignment was received by then FM Dr. Amery Browne in the presence of Mr. Terrence Deyalsingh, then Minister of Health on 13 April 2021.

 Institutional Dialogue Mechanisms

-11. Joint Commission Meeting (JCM): The first meeting of the India-T&T Joint Commission Meeting was held in New Delhi in November 2011.
+12. Joint Commission Meeting (JCM): The first meeting of the India-T&T Joint Commission Meeting was held in New Delhi in November 2011.
 The T&T delegation was led by Minister of Foreign Affairs and Communications, Dr. Surujrattan Rambachan and the Indian side was led by EAM, Shri S.M.
 Krishna.

-12. Foreign Office Consultations (FOC): India and Trinidad & Tobago held the first round of FOCs in Port of Spain on 1 July 2011.
+13. Foreign Office Consultations (FOC): India and Trinidad & Tobago held the first round of FOCs in Port of Spain on 1 July 2011.
 The second round of FOC was held in Port of Spain on 16 August 2021.
 It was co-chaired by Mrs. Riva Ganguly Das, Secretary (East), MEA, and Mr. Bruce Lai, Permanent Secretary, Ministry of Foreign & CARICOM Affairs of T&T.

 Development Partnership

-17. Capacity Building: Facilities under ITEC programme were extended to T&T since long.
+18. Capacity Building: Facilities under ITEC programme were extended to T&T since long.
 Presently, 85 civilian ITEC slots are offered annually.
 India has also deputed agriculture experts in the fields of coconut and rice farming in the past.
 Dr. G.J.N.
 Rao, Rice Production Expert joined the T&T Ministry of Food Production on 25 August 2014 for one year.
 Earlier, Dr. Avvaru Sujatha, an Indian Entomologist specializing in the control of insect pests on coconut and mango was deputed in T&T for a year (Feb 2012-Feb 2013).

 Economic & Commercial Relations

-18. The Trade Agreement signed between India and T&T in January 1997 accords Most Favoured Nation (MFN) status to each other.
+19. The Trade Agreement signed between India and T&T in January 1997 accords Most Favoured Nation (MFN) status to each other.
 Based on its economically influential role in the region and supported by regional and bilateral preferential trade agreements, T&T provides good opportunities to exporters from India to access the Caribbean region and beyond.
 There is potential for growth of bilateral trades in IT and IT-Enabled Services, Pharmaceuticals, Agriculture and Agro-Biotechnology, Renewable Energy (Wind & Solar), Tourism (including Medical Tourism), Textiles and Garments, Higher Education, Automobiles, Ayurveda and Wellness and Films, Music, etc.

 |